CodeYourFuture/cyf-election/readme.md

 ### Exercise 4

-Run your code with the new data you should find the the winner is `Eli Wang`, with `26.5` votes.
+Run your code with the new data you should find the the winner is `Hila Waraich`, with `26.5` votes.